Myhyun/weather-dashboard/README.md

 ### Link to Deployed Project

-This project was deployed on [Github] (https://myhyun.github.io/weather-dashboard/).
+This project was deployed on [Github](https://myhyun.github.io/weather-dashboard/).